asabuncuoglu13/equitable-ai-cookbook/docs/design/patterns.md

 **An example design pattern from OOP:** Object-oriented programming (OOP) patterns represent a widely adopted approach to software design, particularly since the 1990s.
 They have become standard practices in languages such as Java and Kotlin, as well as other object-oriented programming paradigms.
 For example, **Abstract Factory** design pattern provides an interface for creating families of related or dependent objects without specifying their concrete classes.
 Abstract factory and other methods that create interfaces are generally based on *abstraction,* which involves identifying common features among different entities and creating a generalized representation.
 This executive function is fundamental to human thinking.
 The cognitive base of these design patterns are actually based on executive functions such as planning, inhibition, monitoring, and prioritising.

-## Defining Patterns for AI Fairness
+## Defining Patterns for AI Safety

 As the design patterns in OOP naturally fits to the "world" of "objects" in the programming paradigm, the fairness design patterns should fit into the "world" of "achieving fair decision making processes."
 The closest candidate of design patterns in the world of fairness is designing "policy" and "test" recipes/strategies for fairness experiments.
 These recipes can be utilised in designing structured unit tests for continuous integration processes.
 In this sense, designing patterns for fairness is more close to designing patterns for unit testing.